 The table is meant to serve as a guide to navigate the key players in the space.
-The companies and investors in the table were chosen using CB Insights data and analytics around momentum, financial health, and investor quality.
+The companies and investors in the table were chosen using CB Insights data and analytics on company momentum, financial health, and investor quality.
 The categories in our table are not all mutually exclusive.
 Below is the full periodic table of cybersecurity.

-Note: click on the image below to enlarge.
+Click on the image below to enlarge.
 This periodic table is not meant to be exhaustive of companies in this space.

 Navigating the Periodic Table of Cybersecurity